clangd/chrome-remote-index/docs/index.md

 [here](https://clangd.llvm.org/installation.html#editor-plugins).

 ## Pointing clangd to chromium-remote-index-server

+** Googlers only ** : if you are using clangd installed on a glinux workstation, you should have remote-index support on by default.

 Finally you'll need to point clangd at this particular index server.
 The easiest way to achieve this is via user configuration: a config.yaml file in an